-\subsection{Documents Encoding}
+To start with, the clinical documents and ICD codes should be converted into embeddings, with documents encoded via a pre-trained language model and codes represented using LLM-enhanced textual descriptions.

+\subsubsection{Documents encoding}

-To start with, we choose GatorTron \citep{yang2022gatortron} as the foundational Language Model (LM) for clinical documents encoding.
+We choose GatorTron \citep{yang2022gatortron} as the foundational language model for clinical documents encoding.
 GatorTron is an encoder model pre-trained on medical corpora, which is publicly available in the NVIDIA NGC\footnote{\url{https://catalog.ngc.nvidia.com/}} Catalog and also through the HuggingFace\footnote{\url{https://huggingface.co/UFNLP/gatortron-base}} library.

 As noted in \citep{liu2024lost}, Chunk encoding effectively mitigates the challenges language models encounter when processing lengthy inputs.
-Given the substantial length of clinical documents, we adopted the approach in \citep{gomes2024accurate}, partitioning each document into $U$ overlapped chunks and processing each chunk independently using GatorTron.
+Given the substantial length of clinical documents, we adopt the approach in \citep{gomes2024accurate}, partitioning each document into $U$ overlapped chunks and processing each chunk independently using GatorTron.
 This approach circumvents the token limit of the standard Transformer encoder, enabling effective analysis of lengthy clinical documents.
-Specifically, for a document $X=\{X_1,X_2,...,X_U\}$ that has been divided into chunks, where each chunk $X_u=\{w_1^u,w_2^u,...,w_T^u\}$, $U$ has a fixed length of $T=512$ tokens. we employ the GatorTron model to derive its representation:
+Specifically, for a document $X=\{X_1,X_2,...,X_U\}$ that has been divided into $U$ chunks, where each chunk $X_u=\{w_1^u,w_2^u,...,w_T^u\}$ has a fixed length of $T=512$ tokens.
+We employ the GatorTron model to derive its representation:

 Here, $d$ represents the dimension of the hidden layer.